-- Imagine the show is brand new.
-Nothing exists.
-You’re starting from scratch.
+- Imagine the show is brand new and you’re starting from scratch.

 - What would you put on to make an impact on the audience?

-- Now evaluate every detail on the show.
-Does it move the needle?
-Will it help achieve the goal?
+- Now evaluate every detail on the show against that model.
+Does it fit?

-- Every element is either kept because it’s truly great or taken off because it’s not.
+- Either keep the element because it’s truly great or removed it because it isn’t.